 The U.S. Attorney’s office, which brought the case, has appealed his decision.
 I’m surprised that the issue — whether she was entitled to recover the cost of comparable housing, or only the amount she actually spent — was not determined before trial or as part of deciding what instructions to give the jury.
 It’s up to counsel — not the judge — to raise those issues, but it’s not surprising for a judge — particularly one as firm-minded as Judge Molloy — to direct counsel to brief an issue he’s identified that they have not raised.

 Money may not be the root of all evil, but it’s certainly at the heart of a lot of crime.

-Photo of the mansion from the Kalispell Daily InterLake.
-This December 2012 article from the Daily InterLake summarizes the history of the mansion and recent efforts to save it, with more photos.
+Photos of the mansion can be seen in this December 2012 article from the Kalispell Daily InterLake summarizing the history of the mansion and recent efforts to save it.